Warren Zevon: Later years and second comeback

 Occasionally between 1982 and 2001, Zevon filled in for Paul Shaffer as bandleader on Late Night with David Letterman and later the Late Show with David Letterman.

 In 1995, Zevon released the self-produced Mutineer.
 The title track was frequently covered by Bob Dylan on his U.S. fall tour in 2002.
 Zevon's cover of cult artist Judee Sill's "Jesus Was a Crossmaker" predated the wider rediscovery of her work a decade later.
-The album, however, had the worst sales of Zevon's career, in part because his label, superagent Irving Azoff's short-lived Giant Records, was in the process of going out of business.
+The album, however, had the worst sales of Zevon's career, in part because of lack of promotion from his label, Giant.
 Rhino Records released a Zevon "best-of" compilation in 1996, I'll Sleep When I'm Dead.
-Zevon also appeared on the Larry Sanders Show on HBO, in 1993, playing himself as a guest on the show, promoting Learning to Flinch.
+Zevon also appeared on the Larry Sanders Show on HBO, in 1993, playing himself promoting Learning to Flinch.
 Zevon also played himself on two episodes of Suddenly Susan in 1999, along with singer and actor Rick Springfield.

 After another five-year layoff, Zevon signed with industry veteran Danny Goldberg's Artemis Records and again rebounded with the mortality-themed 2000 release Life'll Kill Ya, containing the hymn-like "Don't Let Us Get Sick" and an austere version of Steve Winwood's 1980s hit "Back in the High Life Again".
 With record sales brisk and music critics giving Zevon his best notices since Excitable Boy, Life'll Kill Ya is seen as his second comeback.
 He followed with the album My Ride's Here (2002), with its morbid prescience of things to come; the album included "Hit Somebody!
-(The Hockey Song)" (co-written by Mitch Albom, the author of Tuesdays with Morrie, and featuring Paul Shaffer, the Late Night band, and a spoken vocal from TV host David Letterman) and the ballad "Genius"—written with Pulitzer Prize and T.S.
-Eliot Prize-winning poet, Paul Muldoon—later used as the title of an anthology of Zevon's recordings in 2002.
+(The Hockey Song)" (co-written by Albom and featuring Shaffer, the Late Night band and a spoken vocal from Letterman); and the ballad "Genius", written with Pulitzer Prize-winning poet Paul Muldoon.

 At about this time, he and the actor Billy Bob Thornton formed a close friendship, catalyzed by their common experiences with obsessive-compulsive disorder and the fact they lived in the same apartment building.
-One of Zevon's compulsions was buying and hoarding identical gray Calvin Klein T-shirts.
+Zevon saw Thornton taking his mail in and out of his mailbox, and said: "Oh, so you have that too."
+Zevon appeared with Thornton in Dwight Yoakam's movie South of Heaven, West of Hell (2000).